Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 If meaning is spectral, the architecture must be **frequency-native**, not frequency-blind.

-Current transformers treat the frequency structure of information as emergent — if it appears, fine; if not, also fine.
+Current transformers treat the frequency structure of information as emergent; if it appears, fine, if not, also fine.
 They hope the network will discover spectral structure on its own.

-The Spectral Belief Machine treats frequency structure as **fundamental** — the very syntax of meaning is spectral, and the architecture must respect this from the ground up.
+The Spectral Belief Machine treats frequency structure as **fundamental**; the very syntax of meaning is spectral, and the architecture must respect this from the ground up.

 ### 2.3 The Core Dynamic: Tension and Collapse